Tunnelblick/Tunnelblick/README.md

 What is Tunnelblick?
 ----------------

-Tunnelblick is a free, open source graphic user interface for [OpenVPN](https://openvpn.net/index.php/open-source.html) on OS X. It provides easy control of OpenVPN client and/or server connections.
+Tunnelblick is a free, open source graphic user interface for [OpenVPN](https://openvpn.net/index.php/open-source.html) on macOS.
+It provides easy control of OpenVPN client and/or server connections.

 License
 -------